northernpaws/rythm/README.md

   * SDMMC 4-bit interface
   * 1 Hardware MIDI Endpoint (RX and TX)

 The Mini is a 20mm x 40mm module, designed to have a similar footprint to an Arduino Nano to make it easy to fit in a variaty of small audio and music devices.
+The Mini also has a breadboard-compatible carrier that exposes 2 columns of breadboard pins on either side of the carrier on standard 5-5 breadboard column layouts.

 The mini is ideal for applications that don't need a large amount of audio RAM and need to fit in a small footprint - such as a guitar/effects pedal, Altoids tin, or 2HP Eurorack modules similar to [Erica Synths' Pico series](https://www.ericasynths.lv/shop/eurorack-modules/by-series/pico-series/).